skhatiri/Surrealist/README.md

 **Note:** Before running any command, make sure you are at the root directory of the repository:

-`cd Surealist/`
+`cd Surrealist/`

-You can use `python3 surealist --help` anywhere to get help on the command parameters.
+You can use `python3 surrealist --help` anywhere to get help on the command parameters.

 |argument   | input type            | description                   |
 |-----------|-----------------------|------------------------------ |